 Pires de Lima was a soloist with the Symphonic Orchestra of the National Guard in Lisbon from 2004 to 2019.
 He has taught saxophone at the Silva Marques Regional Conservatory of Music and Dance, the Luís António Maldonado Rodrigues Conservatory, and the Metropolitan Conservatory in Lisbon.

 As a chamber music performer, he was worked with the Czech pianist and composer Zdenka Kosnarova as one half of Duo 152.
 Together, they have toured Europe and given recitals, including their own original compositions.

 In 2017, Pires de Lima embarked on a new project, Electroville Jukebox, combining improvisation, contemporary, world, and electronic music, featuring works by Portuguese composers alongside original compositions.
 In 2018, Rodrigo Pires de Lima formed Trio, with Preston Duncan (saxophone) and Casey Rafn (piano), a project dedicated to the work of Portuguese and American composers.
 This outfit ended the year with a series of recitals in the United States, culminating with two concerts in New York, at Manhattan School of Music and Buffet Showroom, Times Square.

-He combines his passion for chamber music with an active career as a soloist, performing solo concerts all over the country and abroad, recording premieres for saxophone and orchestra.
+Pires de Lima has created a number of solo and chamber music pieces.
+He combines his passion for chamber music with an active career as a soloist, performing widely both at home and abroad, and recording premieres for saxophone and orchestra.